 Tempering of fish blocks

-Former process
+Former fish defrosting process

-Customer needs
+Customer fish tempering process needs

 To meet the high production demand, the company asked for a thawing capacity of 1 ton of standard fish blocks per hour, from -20° to -2°.
 They also requested a rapid system in order to remain flexible.
+The main goal of our client request were to reduce the rate of water loss during the defrosting process of frozen fish while ensuring a high rate of production to meet the production demand.

 To achieve this fast tempering, SAIREM provided two radio frequency tunnels of 50 kW each, that allow temperatures to go from -20° to -1°C in only 6 minutes, minimizing losses.
-The blocks are now sliced rather than sawed, preventing significant losses.
+The blocks are now sliced rather than sawed, preventing significant water losses.

 In this case, SAIREM recommended the radio frequency technology instead of microwave, as it is particularly adapted to consistent and homogeneous products such as fish blocks.
+RF technology is particularly effective for heating fish blocks compared with other novel tempering technologies thanks to its low frequency and deep penetration depth.

-Key benefits
+Key benefits of RF tempering solution

 - Speed: our equipment saves time and money for the company